The BG Language Creation Guide

 (From line 26 of final translation).

-NB: don't forget to use the past tense of the copula here.
+NB: don't forget to use the past tense of the copula in the sentence above.

 - Do your adjectives agree with the nouns they modify in any way?
 Explain and demonstrate.